zsmoore/JSONCustomLintr/README.md

 # JSONCustomLintr
 Library for the creation, running, and reporting of Custom Lint Rules for files that follow [JSON Notation](https://www.json.org).

+# Example Implementation Repo with Build Integration
+Head over to [JSONCustomLinrExampleImplementation](https://github.com/zsmoore/JSONCustomLintrExampleImplementation) for full implementation example.

 # Motivation
 The primary motivation for creating the library is for creating linting rules for avro schemas in an API environment.

 Introducing a tool to allow developers to lint JSON helps to:
 * Introduce a style safeguard to structured data schemas
 * Scale an API across multiple devs without having to worry about inconsistencies
 * Allow more hands off development and less monitoring of style conventions